fema-ffrd/Importance-Sampling-for-SST/docs/source/quick_start.rst

 Example Data
 ------------
-Example datasets are provided in the ``example-input-data`` folder located at the root of the rerepository.
+Example dataset is provided in the ``example-input-data`` folder located at the root of the repository.
 These can be used to test and explore the functionality of the library.
 However, the catalog doesn't include a full set of storm events.

 Dependencies